 Problem Resolution Process

-This is a new process created by the CWG for persistent performance issues or systemic problems associated with the provision of IANA services.
+This is a new process created for persistent performance issues or systemic problems associated with the provision of IANA services.

 Root Zone Emergency Process

 This process is for TLD managers in cases where expedited handling is required and is the same as the process currently used by ICANN, but reflects the post-transition environment.